jonlitwack/taskii/context/Project Brief.md

 # Smarter Hotel & Travel Operations

+## 1-Day POC Project

+**Project Type**: Proof of Concept Demo
+**Timeline**: 1 day
+**Team Size**: Small team (2-4 developers) **Deployment**: Local machine only - no cloud deployment **Demo Environment**: Run entirely from localhost

+---

+## POC Vision

 **Most operations software today doesn't account for the signals that actually drive hospitality performance—guest reviews, inspection scores, booking patterns, skill gaps.
 These signals sit in separate systems while managers manually figure out what tasks to create.
-We're building a system where operational reality automatically generates the right tasks for the right people, with the training to execute them.**
+We're building a proof-of-concept demo that shows how operational reality could automatically generate the right tasks for the right people, with the training to execute them.**

+This POC will demonstrate core concepts with simplified implementations running locally.

 ---